pydata/xarray/doc/groupby.rst

 Group by operations work on both :py:class:`~xray.Dataset` and :py:class:`~xray.DataArray` objects.
 Currently, you can only group by a single one-dimensional variable (eventually, we hope to remove this limitation).
+Also, note that for one-dimensional data, it is usually faster to rely on pandas' implementation of the same pipeline.

 Split
 ~~~~~